DashaMurasha/MO-E-EQI/README.md

 y_plot <- cbind(y1=as.vector(y1_new),y2=as.vector(y2_new), x.1=orig_design_X[,1], x.2=orig_design_X[,2])
 ```

-Now we move to the EQI loop to sequentially add desing points to alter
+Now we move to the EQI loop to sequentially add design points to alter
 the Pareto front.

 First, we select new points to calculate EQI at.
 Covers all the points